Orlando Medical Malpractice Lawyers

-Not every hospital or physician error is grounds for a medical malpractice lawsuit.
+Not every physician or hospital error is grounds for a medical malpractice lawsuit.
 These are the types of errors that, historically, have led to lawsuits for medical malpractice (although this is not a complete list, by far):

 - Surgical errors.
 During surgery, patients are in a particularly vulnerable state, since they are at the complete mercy of their surgeons, anesthesiologists, nurses, and medical assistants.
 Slicing the wrong nerve, rupturing an artery, failing to maintain blood supply, or leaving a surgical sponge in the patient’s abdomen are all examples of surgical errors.

 - Hospital infections.
 According to the Centers for Disease Control and Prevention, each day, about 1 in 25 patients contracts an infection in the United States.
 Oftentimes, these infections are completely avoidable, and are caused by poor cleaning practices, improperly sterilized tools, or doctors and nurses failing to scrub their hands properly.

 The statute of limitations